 The SkyEdge IV system is our next generation system for mobility.
-In addition to providing backward compatibility to the Taurus VSAT it will support new mobility speeds of up to 1.5Gbps for IFC and Maritime.
-SkyEdge IV will also allow smooth operation between GEO and NGSO on the same VSATs.
+In addition to providing backward compatibility to the Taurus VSAT it is planned to support new mobility speeds of up to 1.5Gbps for IFC and Maritime with the Aquarius family.
+SkyEdge IV will also allow smooth operation between GEO and MEO on the same VSATs.